LuisHenryGT/PDF_to_Anki/README.md

 - **Changing the Deck Name:**
   In `app.py` or `helpers.py`, you can alter the `deck_name` used in `run_deck_creation()`.
 By default, it’s hard-coded to `"Deck_generated"`, but you can dynamically set this name based on user input or file names.

-- **Styling the Interface:**
-  The `index.html` file uses a minimal amount of Bootstrap styling.
-For a better user experience, add a custom CSS file to `static/` and link it in `index.html`, or enhance the form’s layout, colors, and branding.

-- **Authentication & Deployment:**
-  For production use:
-  - Keep `apikey.txt` out of your version control or add it to `.gitignore`.
-  - Consider using environment variables (e.g., `export OPENAI_API_KEY="..."`
-    in your system) and reading from `os.environ` instead of a plain text file.
-  - Deploy the Flask app to a production server (such as Gunicorn with Nginx, or render.com, Heroku, etc.) for broader access.

 ## Troubleshooting